zkkython/Awesome-ML-SYS-Tutorial/rlhf/verl/multi-turn/verl-multiturn-rollout-Release.md

 ## Our Work Plan

-- During training, NaN losses were observed.
-We analyzed that it may be because of the extreme discrepancies between the actor and reference model log probabilities, which lead to unstable importance sampling ratios.
-We are currently working on solving this problem.
-- Integration of multi-turn RLHF-suitable tasks (e.g., R1-Searcher, sandbox fusion)
-- Support more policy gradient estimators beyond GRPO
-- Improve step-level reward integration
+(Continuously updating, track [Multi-turn rollout Status & Roadmap · Issue #131 · zhaochenyang20/Awesome-ML-SYS-Tutorial ](https://github.com/zhaochenyang20/Awesome-ML-SYS-Tutorial/issues/131) for latest status and plans.)

+With the initial version stabilized and training verified, we are now expanding the capabilities and real-world applicability of our multi-turn RLHF framework.
+Our next-phase goals include:

+### **Stage 1 (done)**

+- Move from batch-level rollout to request-level async rollout with tool interaction.
+- Support FSDP multi-turn with guaranteed training accuracy.

+### **Stage 2 (Currently In Progress)**

+- Add support for real-world tools, like *Search* and *Code Interpreter*.
+- Provide Qwen3 training examples.
+- Integrate FSDP2 for more scalable memory-efficient training.
+- Integrate with multi-node feature.
-- Simulate human-in-the-loop for multi-turn RLHF
+- Add initial support for VLM .
+- Support Megatron backend.

+### **Stage 3**

+- Introduce a new Agentic Trainer that supports fully asynchronous loops: *fetch → rollout → reward calculation → filter micro-batch*.
+- Support partial rollout and replay buffer, enabling fine-grained asynchronization and currency.
+- Expand tool coverage and task variety.

+### **Stage 4**

+- Introduce user interaction simulation.

+### **Framework Refactor**

-- Introduce micro-batching and agentic rollout loop
+- Combine `sglang` and `sglang_async` rollout engines to unify the interface.

-We welcome the community to collaborate with us to push forward the frontier of RLHF research and applications.
+We actively welcome the community to collaborate with us to push forward the frontier of RLHF research and applications.